Azure/azure-quickstart-templates/101-webapp-linux-django/README.md

 ## Prerequisites

-If you have already a Linux App Service Plan, you will have to deploy they new web app into the same resource group that the other web app is.
-That's because Student accounts has a limit of only 1 free tier linux app service plan.
+If you have already a Linux App Service Plan, you will have to deploy the new web app into the same resource group that the other web app is.
+That's because Student accounts has a limit of only 1 free tier Linux app service plan.

 `Tags: Azure4Student, appServices , Django, linux, Beginner`